cursive-works/wagtail-plotly/README.md

 {% include_block page.body %}
 ```

+## Data input format

+More information about each plot type and input data format can be found in the [docs](docs/plots.md)

+## Build your own

+The plots in `wagtail-plotly` is based around a set of base block classes, that can be extended to create your own plots.
+The intention is to allow custom layouts and trace config whilst handling the data input.
+The base classes are:

+* BaseBarChartBlock
+* BaseContourPlotBlock
+* BaseLinePlotBlock
+* BasePieChartBlock
+* BaseScatterPlotBlock

 ## Admin interface

 `wagtail-plotly` is installed as a separate items in the Wagtail admin menu.
 It currently only has two options, Palettes and Layouts.